-I’ve just found out that Korean people are not that friendly like if we want to take a selfie with them for instance.
-This afternoon, I had some chitchat with a Korean kid.
-When I talked to him–in English of course, while he was playing online game and his friends surrounded him.
-Then I asked him if I can take a selfie with him and his friends or not?
-And surprisingly he refused it straight away.
+I’ve just found out that Korean people are not that friendly like if we want to take a picture with them, for instance I had chitchat with a Korean kid–in English of course, while he was playing online game on his smartphone with his friends surrounded him, I asked him whether is it possible to take a selfie with them, surprisingly he refused it straight away.

-This is interesting, I must learn how their parents or teachers taught them how to not being friendly with strangers you met when you are not around your parents.
-And another thing that I’m envy is they speak English fluently at the very early age.
+However, this is interesting, I must learn how their parents and teachers taught them how not to being friendly with strangers you meet when you are not around your parents.
+And another thing that I’m envious about is they speak English fluently at the very early age.